mu-arch/skyfolder/README.md

 # <img align="right" src="https://github.com/mu-arch/skyfolder/blob/master/hosted/logo.png" alt="SkyFolder Logo" title="SkyFolder" width="250px" height="250px"> SkyFolder

 ### Easily share your files & folders on the network.
+Security, Simplicity, Style all built in.
-Securely turn your computer into your own personal Google Drive!
+### It's like your own personal Google Drive!

-SkyFolder is a self-contained HTTP/Bittorrent server for hosting a website to share files with friends & colleagues.
+SkyFolder is a self-contained portable HTTP/Bittorrent server that hosts a website for immediate filesharing with friends & colleagues.
 Made for busy people that want to share files NOW, and don't want to remember how to configure anything.
 Ships with good defaults and includes a built-in management graphical interface.

+No need to install anything.
+SkyFolder is a single portable executable file.

 ### Screenshot: